JasonCYWang/Cornell-Claude-Builders-Club-Hackathon-SP2026/README.md

 Notes
 - Activate virtual environment before installing dependencies.
 - Ensure dependencies are installed if commands are missing.
-- Do not commit .env file.
+- Do not commit .env file